- In earliest times medicine was based in magic and religion.

 vii.
 Solvent and Vehicle: Purified water

-iv.
-Inhalants: Oxygen, Nitrous oxide, dilute solution of ammonia (BP), Ammonium carbonate (BP).
+Oxygen, Nitrous oxide, dilute solution of ammonia (BP), Ammonium carbonate

 (a) Topical agents: